sonic-pi-net/sonic-pi/etc/doc/tutorial/04-Randomisation.md

 ## one_in

-Finally you may wish to emulate throwing a the top score of a dice such as a 6 in a standard dice. `one_in` therefore returns true with a probability of one in the number of sides on the dice.
+Finally you may wish to emulate throwing the top score of a dice such as a 6 in a standard dice. `one_in` therefore returns true with a probability of one in the number of sides on the dice.
 Therefore `one_in(6)` will return true with a probability of 1 in 6 or false